Achieving Agility When Facing Uncertainty -- Scaling Aseptic Pharmaceutical Production

 At Pii, part of our commitment to continuous improvement is striving to be more agile and the framework we use includes capabilities, organizational structure, quality systems, and standard procedures.

-As a contract development and manufacturing organization (CDMO), we continuously examine our capabilities to deliver results to our clients with agility.
+As a contract development and manufacturing organization (CDMO), we continuously examine our capabilities to deliver results to our customers with agility.
 This means having the right capabilities in our facilities, close strategic relationships with our suppliers and partners, and skilled, experienced professionals.

 Scaling aseptic operations requires producing batches of drug product in ever-increasing sizes with quality.
 However, during preclinical and phase 1 development, the unknowns far outnumber the knowns.
 Will lyophilization be used to stabilize the drug product or what will the delivery mechanism be?
 Managing capabilities with agility as a feature will keep the drug development process moving forward without disruption.